 Company''s long term borrowings and bank loan facilities respectively.

-Your Company has raised long term borrowings of Rs.
-571 crores by way of
+Your Company has raised long term borrowing of Rs.
+1,008 crores

-financing the various projects of your Company.
-All Foreign Currency
+for financing the various projects of your Company and discharging the

-Your Company has repaid Long Term borrowings (Non-Convertible
+Your Company has repaid Long Term borrowings (Primarily Non-Convertible

 crores during the year.